davervw/scrledit/README.md

 **Word = consecutive similar characters, skipping spaces and punctuation

-* letters: screen codes 01-1A
+* letters: screen codes 01-1A (and 41-5A when not graphics)
 * punctuation: 00,1B-2F,3A-3F
 * numbers: 30-39
 * graphics: 40-7F